pupilfirst/pupilfirst/docs/users/cohorts.md

 Cohorts in Pupilfirst allow you to group students who are taking a course at the same time.
 This feature is designed to provide a more organized and streamlined approach to managing students, especially when running multiple instances of a course simultaneously.

 Courses can contain any number of cohorts.
-To see the cohorts in a course, first select the course from the main admin navigation bar, or click the _Edit Curriculum_ link if you're on the _Courses_ menu.
-Then pick the _Cohorts_ option from the course's sub-menu.
+To see the cohorts in a course, first select the course from the main admin navigation bar, then pick the _Cohorts_ option from the course's sub-menu.

 ![Cohorts page within a course in the school administration interface](../assets/cohorts/cohorts_page.png)

 The cohorts page lists all the cohorts in the course, along with the number of students in each cohort.
-You can also see the end date of each cohort, if it has been set.
-The number of cocahes assigned to each cohort is also displayed.
+You can also see the end date of each cohort if it has been set.
+The number of coaches assigned to each cohort is also displayed.

 ## Creating cohorts